 In Amsterdam, it is legal for men aged over 18 to work in the sex industry.
 But when Warwick Spinks sold him to the Blue Boy, Gary was only 14.
 Gary says that in the club he was drugged and sexually abused.
 “People could do what they wanted to you,” he told us.
 Other young men who have worked in the Blue Boy have complained bitterly that they were trapped, by threats of violence and by the removal of their passports.
 They say they were pressured to do as customers demanded, regardless of whether they consented.
 On the evening of August 2, Gary scrambled out of the toilet window and found a policeman.
 The secret world of Warwick Spinks was about to collapse

 Acting on Gary’s evidence, Scotland Yard’s Paedophilia Unit raided Spinks’ flat in George Street, Hastings.
-There they found a collection of seven photographs, showing Gary and John Paul locked in a naked and timid embrace; and a mugshot of Gary which had been used to produce the false ID in the name of Michael Samuels.
+There they found a collection of seven photographs, showing Gary and his friend, Peter, locked in a naked and timid embrace; and a mugshot of Gary which had been used to produce the false ID in the name of Michael Samuels.
 They charged him with abduction and buggery and, in March 1995, at Lewes Crown Court they saw Warwick Spinks jailed for seven years.

 The paedophiles tucked their illegal life in amongst the relaxed and lawful surroundings of the gay bars and brothels of Amsterdam.
 In the late 1980s, Spinks managed one of these, the Gay Palace, where he sold alcohol and young men to tourists.
 One of his customers was a gay man from Birmingham, ‘Edward’, who says that even then, Spinks was operating as an entrepreneur, not only selling lawful sex with young male prostitutes but also meeting a very specific demand in the sexual market place: “People would approach him, being the sort of character he was, and say that they wanted to have sex with boys who were younger than were allowed in the brothels, or to have rough sex, or extremely dangerous sex with under-age children.”